simp/simp-doc/docs/user_guide/PXE_Boot.rst

 Next you need to set up the boot files for either legacy boot mode, UEFI mode, or both.

 ..
 NOTE::

   UEFI support was automated in SIMP 6.2.
 If you are using an older version of SIMP please refer to that documentation for setting up UEFI manually.

-For more information see the `RedHat 7 Installation Source`_  or `RedHat 6 Installation Source`_ Istallation Guides
+For more information see the `RedHat 7 Installation Source`_  or `RedHat 6 Installation Source`_ Installation Guides

 Dynamic Linux Model Files
 ^^^^^^^^^^^^^^^^^^^^^^^^^